 The Tiwi are a group of Indigenous Australians who inhabit the Tiwi Islands on the northern coast of Australia (Figure 1).
 Together these islands, including the largest two of Melville Island (Yermalner in Tiwi) and Bathurst Island, cover 8,320 square kilometers consisting mainly of open woodlands, savannah, and rainforest and have a tropical monsoonal climate.

 The Tiwi were famously resistant to colonization, and unlike the Aboriginal Tasmanians retain total control of their islands to this day.
 Their spears were clearly lethal weapons: with them the Tiwi provided themselves with terrestrial and marine food resources, solved interpersonal disputes, and lethally wounded would-be colonizers3,4.
 As someone who researchers early weaponry, I’m interested in their spears for two reasons.
 First the Tiwi traditionally only used hand-delivered spears, having had no mechanically-projected weapons such as the spearthrower or bow and arrow 5,6.
 Therefore their skills in spear throwing — both for hunting and for human-human violence — probably best reflect what humans are capable of in the absence of other weapon systems.
 Second, unlike the Tasmanian weapons, their spears were large and heavy.
 My doctoral research focused on the earliest spears, including complete examples from the 300,000 year old site of Schöningen in Germany 7,8.
-These look to have been relatively long and thick, and some have suggested their size and heavy mass would place significant limits on their effectiveness as flight weapons.
+These look to have been relatively thick, and some have suggested their heavy mass would place significant limits on their effectiveness as flight weapons.
 Therefore the Tiwi spears give us an interesting reference point to try and understand whether there is a weight limit for throwing spears by hand.

 Until the arrival of colonizers the Tiwi did not use other materials such as stone or bone to tip weapons9.
 Instead they used both plain wooden spears and carved barbed spears, with the barbs carved into the wood shaft rather than being attached with hafting materials.
 Elaborate and painted Tiwi spears were typically used ceremonially, while simpler spears were functional4,10.
 Although I had read about their unbarbed hunting spears, unfortunately I couldn’t find any examples in the stores of the museums I worked in during my doctoral studies, mainly because museum collections are biased towards more elaborate and colourful objects.
 So I was thrilled to see an example (Figure 2) on display at the South Australian Museum, confirming their existence.
 Number 5 in the display case (the darkest spear) is the business end of a Tiwi plain wooden spear.